Code-Institute-Submissions/CI_InteractiveFrontend/README.md

 I endeavoured to make the site is as responsive as possible, however I realised that the best user experience with charts necessitated a bigger screen than most smartphones.
 Charts using D3.js are not responsive as they are designed for desktop or large-screen viewing.
 I tested this by checking the site on different screen sizes and browsers.

 My chart containers are responsive however and will be displayed differently at the medium and large breaking points.
-Charts using D3.js are not responsive as they are designed for desktop or large-screen viewing.
+Again, charts using D3.js are not responsive as they are designed for desktop or large-screen viewing.

-I included a message to invite visitors back to the site using a bigger viewport.
+To ensure visitors would not miss out, I included a message to invite visitors back to the site using a bigger viewport.

 ## Process